sogaiu/janet-subprocess-notes/doc/os_proc-wait.md

 `(os/proc-wait proc)`

-> what does "suspend" mean here?
+> avoiding "suspend" below because that seems to have a technical
+> meaning elsewhere (e.g. :suspended for one of the statuses of a task
+> (so it's "suspended" on the event loop)

-Suspend the current fiber until the subprocess completes.
+Pauses execution of the current fiber until the subprocess completes.
 Returns the subprocess exit code.

 Errors if called on a process more than once.